Find code changes and other history with CodeLens

 Visual Studio Enterprise or Visual Studio Professional

-For file types other than .cs or .vb, you get CodeLens details for the entire file in one place (file-level indicators).
+For file types other than .cs or .vb, the Show file level Codelens indicator option lets you view CodeLens details for the entire file.
+The file-level indicators are displayed at the bottom of the file in the code editor:

 Code element-level indicators